Pluakdaeng United F.C.: History

 The club was founded in 2005 but took their first steps on the Thai professional league setup in 2007 when they played in Division 2 which was at the time a league that was at step 3 and was a national league, unlike today's system of regional leagues at step 3.
 Prachinburi finished in third position in their debut season but missed out on promotion as only two clubs at the time were promoted.

 In 2008, Prachniburi built on their debut season and won the 2008 Thailand Division 2 League (Group A) championship and the end of season playoff match against the Army Welfare team to be crowned overall champions and promotion to the 1st Division.

-The club settled very well into life in a high division and came a creditable 5th place in the 2009 Thai Division 1 League campaign, staying well clear of the relegation places but still rather short on any challenge to promotion to the Thai Premier League.
-Things were overall looking rather well and the club seemed to be in a healthy position to build on again for the next campaign.
+Afterward, the club finished 5th place in the 2009 Thai Division 1 League campaign, remaining clear of the relegation places, but not contending for promotion to the Thai Premier League.

 But 2010 would see the lowest point in Prachinburi's history to date.
 The local authority entered a new club, Prachinburi United, into the Regional League more or less telling Prachinburi that they weren't welcome anymore.
 The off-field issues appeared to move on field as well and the club came in 13th, a position that would normally keep a team in the same division, but the Thai FA decided to introduce end-of-season playoffs to determine relegation and promotion between Division 1 and the Regional League as part of a league expansion shakeup.